 A tummy tuck is an effective way to shape and tone the lower body.
 But this procedure isn’t a substitute for losing weight.
 You should be near your ideal weight for at least six months before having a tummy tuck.

 Most plastic surgeons want their patients to be within 10 or 15 pounds of their goal weight before having surgery.
 This matters because a major change in weight can affect your tummy tuck results.

 Fluctuations in weight also can stretch your abdominal tissues and you may even need a revision procedure later.

-Your surgeon may use Houston liposuction during your tummy tuck to eliminate extra abdominal fat.
+Your surgeon may use liposuction during your tummy tuck to eliminate extra abdominal fat.

 3. You’ll Have Scarring

 The tummy tuck is one of the most effective ways to tone the body, but you will have a long scar on the lower abdomen below the belly button.

 The scar will fade after a year, but it will still be visible.
-But a skilled plastic surgeon can place the incision below the bikini and underwear line.
+Luckily, a skilled plastic surgeon can place the incision below the bikini and underwear line.